Oreire/go-weather-fetcher/README.md

 ### 🔮 Next Steps

-These next steps signal a strategic evolution of your weather-fetching pipeline from a standalone automation tool into a **production-grade observability and deployment system**.
+These next steps signal a strategic evolution of the weather-fetching pipeline from a standalone automation tool into a **production-grade observability and deployment system**.
 The following are the envisioned implications within a DevOps context:

 ### 📣 Integrate Slack/Email Alerting for Threshold-Based Weather Events